2019 TCU Horned Frogs football team

-The 2019 TCU Horned Frogs football team represented Texas Christian University during the 2019 NCAA Division I FBS football season.
+The 2019 TCU Horned Frogs football team represented Texas Christian University (TCU) during the 2019 NCAA Division I FBS football season.
 The Horned Frogs competed as a member of the Big 12 Conference and played their home games at Amon G. Carter Stadium on campus in Fort Worth, Texas.
 They were led by 19th-year head coach Gary Patterson.
 They finished the season 5–7, 3–6 in Big 12 play to finish in a tie for seventh place.

 Preseason

 Big 12 media poll

 The 2019 Big 12 media days were held July 15–16, 2019 in Frisco, Texas.
 In the Big 12 preseason media poll, TCU was predicted to finish in fourth in the standings.